 of Doing Nothing."
 In other words, if you continue doing business

-as usual without implementing any wellness programming, what will your
+as usual without implementing a well-designed wellness program, what will your

-that our calculators only look at changes in health care costs, absenteeism,
+that these calculators only look at changes in health care costs, absenteeism,

 and presenteeism.
 The "cost of doing nothing" projections

 do not include any estimates of worker's compensation, disability,